New Online Application for Round 3 (Program Year August 1, 2014 – December 31, 2015)

 Ohio Development Services Agency, Office of Strategic Business Investments, Ohio Incumbent Workforce Training Voucher Program,

 The grantee shall submit invoices no more than once during each quarter of the grant period unless it is the final invoice.

 A grantee will be permitted two amendments during the grant period.

 The applicant employee must be an Ohio resident who is currently employed directly by an eligible employer at an Ohio facility.

 Any employees, other than employees that are also owners of the company, are eligible for the program as long as they meet the program eligibility guidelines.

-The Ohio Incumbent Workforce Training Voucher Program will provide reimbursement funds for tuition courses when the course meets the needs of the applicant company.
+The OIWTVP will provide reimbursement funds for tuition courses when the course meets the needs of the applicant company.
 Therefore, the course must be required by the company and be job related, regardless of the requirement for a degree.
-Tuition courses which are for the sole purpose of obtaining a bachelor's or master's degree are not eligible for this program.
+Tuition courses which are for the sole purpose of obtaining a Bachelor's or Master's degree are not eligible for this program.